Model Quantization#

 Model quantization is the process of mapping high-precision weights/activations to a lower precision format, such as BF16/INT8, while maintaining model accuracy.
 This technique enhances the computational and memory efficiency of the model for deployment on NPU devices.
 It can be applied post-training, allowing existing models to be optimized without the need for retraining.

-The Ryzen AI compiler supports input models quantized to either INT8 or BF16 format:
+The Ryzen AI compiler supports input models in the following formats:

-Quantization introduces several challenges, primarily revolving around the potential drop in model accuracy.
+Quantization to INT8 format introduces several challenges, primarily revolving around the potential drop in model accuracy.
 Choosing the right quantization parameters—such as data type, bit-width, scaling factors, and the decision between per-channel or per-tensor quantization—adds layers of complexity to the design process.
+These decisions significantly impact both model accuracy and performance.
+While AMD Quark is the recommended quantization tool, third-party tools that support QDQ (Quantize-Dequantize) operations can also be used for model quantization.

 AMD Quark#